JuliaClimate/ClimateTools.jl/README.md

 This package is now registered on METADATA.jl and can be added with `Pkg.add("ClimateTools")` and used with `using ClimateTools`.

+The climate indices are coded to use multiple threads.
+To gain maximum performance, use (bash shell) `export JULIA_NUM_THREADS=n`, where _n_ is the number of threads.
+To get an idea of the number of threads you can use type (in Julia) `Sys.CPU_CORES`.

 Since the package is evolving "rapidly", you might prefer to checkout the git repo directly.

 `git checkout https://github.com/Balinus/ClimateTools.jl.git`

+## Documentation

+Minimal documentation can be found [here.](https://balinus.github.io/ClimateTools.jl/ "ClimateTools.jl documentation")

 ## Objectives